IIT-BHU-InstiApp/IIT-BHU-app/README.md

 # TO DO:

 - [ ] add chat features in each of the workshop details, for which notifications will be sent only to participants of chat.
-- [ ] replace create workshop with + in home page.
+- [x] replace create workshop with + in home page.
 - [ ] make + available only for admin user.
-- [ ] add logout option as a drop-down menu option for profile picture.
+- [x] add logout option on profile photo.
 - [ ] redirect to homescreen if previously logged in(save the state of the app).
 - [ ] notification for every new workshop created.
 - [ ] show snackbak at transition from login to home screen.